dnnhhuy/chicago-crash-data-modeling/README.md

 - Docker

 ### Setup
+**Notice**: This project built on arm64 architecture.
+If you want to run on your machine which has different architect from arm64 - amd64 for instance, you can checkout the following changes:
+- airflow/Dockerfile: change JAVA HOME directory to amd64

 I prepared few scripts to setup and start the project automatically.
 In order to setup this project, the following steps are required for the project to be successfully executed.

 * Firstly, you need to gain permission for shell scripts by using the following command: